28+2 Sprint Anti-Patterns Holding Back Scrum Teams

 - Inflexible PO: The Product Owner is not flexible to adjust acceptance criteria.
 (If the work on a task reveals that the agreed-upon acceptance criteria are no longer achievable or waste, the Scrum Team needs to adapt to the new reality.
 Blindly following the original plan violates core Scrum principles.)

-Anti-patterns of the Development Team
+Anti-patterns of the Developers

 Sprint Anti-patterns of the Scrum Master